vldeleo/AcademicWebsite/content/project/herbarium_phenotypes/index.md

 +++
 # Project title.
-title = "Phenotypic Change Documented in Herbaria Records"
+title = "Phenotypic Change in Herbaria Records"

 # Date this page was created.
 date = 2019-08-06T00:00:00